-Applications are to be submitted to the relevant Maritime Safety Queensland regional office no less than 90 days prior to the proposed event as other entities who may have an interest in the event will need to be consulted (eg. relevant local government, Queensland Water Police, Queensland Boating and Fisheries Patrol, Department of Environment and Resource Management and the Great Barrier Reef Marine Park Authority).
+Applications are to be submitted to the relevant Maritime Safety Queensland regional office no less than 30 days prior to the proposed start date for low risk events (for example sailing and yachting regattas, swimming races).
+For high risk events (for example water-skiing competition, power boat race and fireworks display) an application must be submitted no less than 90 days prior to the proposed event as other entities who may have an interest in the event will need to be consulted, (for example relevant local government, Queensland Water Police, Queensland Boating and Fisheries Patrol, Department of Environment and Heritage Protection and the Great Barrier Reef Marine Park Authority).
 An application may be refused if there is insufficient time to allow for due consideration of all marine safety aspects.